PaulVPham/PaulVPham.github.io/README.md

 # Paul's Project Website
 This repo's purpose is for me to have a personal website to host my projects and show my general portfolio.
 A blog is included because I want to write things too.

 Credit for website template design goes to HTML5 UP and Andrew Banchich.
+Please reference the sections below for more info.

 # Forty - Jekyll Theme